-Advancing women’s participation in peacebuilding: what are the next steps in implementation?
+Advancing women’s participation in peacebuilding: what are the next steps in implementation?edit

 UN Security Council resolution 1325 on women, peace and security, and the UN’s recent 7-point action plan on Women’s Participation in Peacebuilding, provide a strong policy framework.
 To what extent has policy translated into concrete action?